Welcome to the Hanover High School Health Office Site!

-Kathryn Bonyai, Candace Nattie and Lynn McRae
+Left to right: Candace Nattie, Kathryn Bonyai, and Lynn McRae

 Candace Nattie, Kathryn Bonyai and Lynn McRae are all Registered Nurses who manage the operation of the Health Office.
 We work as a team to provide the HHS population with supportive health car throughout the school year.
 Our responsibilities include (but not limited to) the following:

 - Assessment, and referral if needed, of illnesses, injuries and infectious diseases.